 This is the main film budget that you build out once you've secured financing.
 We'll dig into the details below.
 During this process, you need to finalise actual costs until you have as accurate a picture as possible.
 You will also need to make tough decisions as to how you will allocate the total budget between the departments.
 You will require input from the whole team to get an accurate budget.

-A script breakdown lists everything you need to make the scenes happen - every character, prop, location and wardrobe change.
 You can create a script breakdown by taking a copy of the screenplay and highlighting each element in a different colour.
-From this, you can write up an itemised list of every element to make sure you take into account every cost.
+From this, build an itemised list so no costs are overlooked.

 Review your script breakdown and identify the stuff you have no idea how to cost accurately.
 This could include particular filming locations, stunt doubles, animal hire, or the cost of shutting down a highway.
-Research companies online and don’t be afraid to call people and ask for quotes and negotiate prices.

-This involves breaking down realistically how long you need to shoot each scene and who needs to be there as this will severely impact your costs.
+This involves breaking down how long you need to shoot each scene and who needs to be there as this will severely impact your costs.
 So it's important to get input from the rest of the production team.
-Don't just start from Day 1 of shooting either, remember to factor in your prep days.
-Prep days are the days outside of shooting when your crew is working to be ready to shoot.
+Poor scheduling is one of the most common causes of budget overruns.

 SuperScout is your own private location library – upload locations in minutes, tag them with ai in seconds, then search and share with your team